MRPHarris/SampleQueue/README.md

 framework for the Horiba [Aqualog](https://www.horiba.com/en_en/products/detail/action/show/Product/aqualog-water-treatment-plant-analyzer-1578/) spectrofluorometer’s sample queuing (“SampleQ”) system.
-During SampleQ, the Aqualog software automatically processes and corrects sample data based upon pre-set parameters, rapidly performing tasks that would typically take far longer to do for individual samples (such as correction for inner filter effects, Rayleigh masking, and normalisation).
+During SampleQ, the Aqualog software automatically processes and corrects fluorescence sample data based upon pre-set parameters, rapidly performing tasks that would typically take far longer to do for individual samples (such as correction for inner filter effects, Rayleigh masking, and normalisation).
 SampleQ also avoids host computer slowdown from a bloated user project folder.